 Regular meetings during the school year are held on Tuesday evenings from 7:00 to 8:45 pm at St James Church at 3 Mountain Road in Farmington.
 When school is not in session for any reason, meetings are not held.
 Please check the Troop Calendar on the Website for scheduled meetings.

 Annual dues are paid in October (a change from February).
-The dues are at $75 per scout (subject to change), which includes camp out fees for most camping events during the year.
+The dues are at $ TBD per scout (subject to change), which includes camp out fees for most camping events during the year.
 Special camp outs may have higher costs (for example, to Block Island where there is a fare to take the ferry).
-The cost for summer camp for 2013 was $330.
+The cost for summer camp for 2021 was $470.
 The troop holds a variety of fundraising events through the year to raise money for equipment and troop expenses.
 Some of the money is reserved for participating scouts for future high adventure trips, camp or other scout-related expenses.

 What We Do